Should teenagers read and write comic books?

 How do we know this?
 Enter rule breaker, innovator and arguably one of the most genius communicators of our time.
 A teen with an obsession with comic books called George, created his own comic book, Star Wars.
 George Lucas, director of Star Wars formed Edutopia.org an Educational Foundation to highlight proven strategies, tools and resources for creating lifelong learners.
 Thanks to George we have a video cleverly showing the data to back up what most of us had an inkling about.

-Innovation is often born when rules are disregarded and needs, fueled with passion collide.
+Innovation is often born when rules are disregarded and needs, fuelled with passion collide.

 Let this be our guiding light as we navigate parenting teens.